chunkypixel/atari-dev-studio/README.md

 > Note: macOS users require a 64-bit operating system to fully utilise all features of Atari Dev Studio and will be required to install the SDL libraries on your system to ensure the A7800 emulator will run as expected.

 > Note: M1 based Mac users will need to install the INTEL CHIP version of VS Code before installing Atari Dev Studio.
-The current dev stack is incompatible with the M1 chip for the time being.
-See [here](https://atariage.com/forums/topic/333127-ataribasic-will-it-run-on-the-m1-mac) for further discussion around the potential issues you will encounter.
+Also thanks to Scott Lahteine (thinkyhead) the current dev stack should now have compatibility with the M1 chip (ARM64) and includes most of the recent versions of bB, 7800basic, Stella and dasm.
+See [here](https://atariage.com/forums/topic/333127-ataribasic-will-it-run-on-the-m1-mac) for further discussion around the potential issues you may encounter.

 ### Installing the extension
 Once you have installed VS Code (available [here](https://code.visualstudio.com/Download)), open the VS Code program and complete the following: